LT41/Case-Study--Assignment-One/README.md

 * How did the idea for the company (or project) come about?

-Developers recognized the limitations of blockchains inability to "see", or be aware of events that happened off the chain.
+Developers recognized the limitations of blockchains' inability to "see", or be aware of events that happened off the chain.

 ## Business Activities